-If the power unit fails any one of the safety interlock tests, refer to the troubleshooting section for using the TCM (tractor control module) to diagnose electrical problems.
+If the power unit fails any one of the safety interlock tests, the issue must be corrected before operating the power unit.

-This tests the function of the parking brake switch.
-The parking brake handle should be engaged the minimum amount necessary to activate the parking brake indicator light on the warning gauge.
+\This tests the function of the parking brake switch.
+The parking brake handle should be engaged the minimum amount necessary to activate the parking brake indicator light on the information gauge.
 Neutral assist must be off.